whatisjasongoldstein/buildcss/problems/intro.md

 Each problem is an example of something made with html in CSS.
 Your job is to recreate it, without looking at the code.
 Some hints may be provided.
 The goal, of course, isn't to build stupid little UI things, but to understand *how* they can be built by illustrating one or two concepts per example.

-Clicking the image above opens the finished html document.
+**Clicking the image above opens the finished html document.** You should view source, read it, open it in the *inspector*, and fiddle with it until you understand what's happening and why.
 This case is easy - you need two `<p>`'s and something like

     .a {color: red;}
     .b {color: blue;}

+**Need a place to write code?** You should get used to working with plain html files on your desktop.
+But you can also